-So far we have mainly heard about Liverpool's port being used for commercial and military purposes but remember the grand Adelphi Hotel where we started our walk and the wealthy people who arrived in Liverpool ready to board ocean liners?
+So far we have mainly heard about Liverpool's port being used for commercial and military purposes.
+But remember the grand Adelphi Hotel where we started our walk.
+Many wealthy people arrived in Liverpool to board ocean liners.

 The great ocean liners used to dock here at the Pier Head.
 Most of them ran between Liverpool and America though a few went also to Canada.
 The first trans-Atlantic service ran from Liverpool to Boston in 1840.
-As the crossings became more popular competition grew between the shipping companies such as Cunard, White Star Line and Inman.